- MLVA Community Roundtable

 Community Process for Reconciliation

-In late 2004 and early 2005, the Los Altos Community Foundation took a leadership role in bringing together stakeholders regarding the closure of the Bullis School site, which had become a contentious issue for the School District and residents in both the Town of Los Altos Hills and the City of Los Altos.
+In late 2004 and early 2005, the Los Altos Community Foundation took brought together stakeholders regarding the closure of the Bullis School site, which had become a contentious issue for the School District and residents in both the Town of Los Altos Hills and the City of Los Altos.

-The CPR group was formed with three primary objectives in mind: to convene stakeholders to listen together, share perspectives and create a shared understanding of this complex situation; to model an alternative process for working through complex community issues; and to provide a set of candidate solutions in the spirit of a “staff report” for decision-maker consideration.
+The CPR group was formed to: convene stakeholders to listen together, share perspectives and create a shared understanding of this complex situation; model an alternative process for working through complex community issues; and to provide a set of candidate solutions in the spirit of a “staff report” for decision-maker consideration.

 You may view a copy of the final CPR report by clicking here. http://losaltoscf.org/wp-content/uploads/2011/01/cpr_final_report.pdf